 Scheer is an integral part of the recruiting process and will work with different positional groups.
 He has earned his National “A” License from US Soccer.

-A native of West Windsor, N.J., Scheer resides in Newark.
+A native of West Windsor, N.J., Scheer graduated from the University of Delaware in 2011 with a degree in history education.

 |Hometown:||West Windsor, N.J.|